SamanAteeq/SamanAteeq-Worldwide-Deaths-Analysis_1990-2019/README.md

-It was my assignment submission to Interactive Data Visualization class.
+It was my assignment submission to Interactive Data Visualization class (IMT 562)

 Data Source 1: Our World in Data - https://ourworldindata.org/causes-of-death